ohmycloud/website/rst/manual.rst

               # 13

-Lazy type resolution for untyped
+无类型的延迟类型解析
 --------------------------------

 **Note**: An `unresolved`:idx: expression is an expression for which no symbol lookups and no type checking have been performed.

 Since templates and macros that are not declared as ``immediate`` participate in overloading resolution it's essential to have a way to pass unresolved expressions to a template or macro.
-This is what the meta-type ``untyped``
-accomplishes:
+This is what the meta-type ``untyped`` accomplishes:

 .. code-block:: nim
   template rem(x: untyped) = discard

   rem unresolvedExpression(undeclaredIdentifier)

 A parameter of type ``untyped`` always matches any argument (as long as there is any argument passed to it).

 But one has to watch out because other overloads might trigger the argument's resolution:

 .. code-block:: nim
   template rem(x: untyped) = discard